cloud-gov/product/adr/ADR-0009-shield-advanced.md

 [Shield Advanced](https://docs.aws.amazon.com/waf/latest/developerguide/ddos-advanced-summary.html) is a tier of AWS Shield, a DDoS protection service.
 Shield Advanced automatically creates WAF rules in response to changing traffic to block requests that are part of a DDoS attack.
 Shield Advanced can be enabled on [certain AWS resource types](https://docs.aws.amazon.com/waf/latest/developerguide/ddos-advanced-summary-protected-resources.html), including CloudFront distributions.

-[Config](https://docs.aws.amazon.com/config/latest/developerguide/WhatIsConfig.html) "provides a detailed view of the configuration of AWS resources in your AWS account.
-This includes how the resources are related to one another and how they were configured in the past so that you can see how the configurations and relationships change over time."

-[GuardDuty](https://docs.aws.amazon.com/guardduty/latest/ug/what-is-guardduty.html) "is a continuous security monitoring service that analyzes and processes data sources, such as AWS CloudTrail data events for Amazon S3 logs, CloudTrail management event logs, DNS logs, Amazon EBS volume data, Kubernetes audit logs, and Amazon VPC flow logs."

 ## Implementation

 ### WAF Rules

 We already use two Managed Rulesets: Amazon IP Reputation List and Known Bad Inputs.
-We will enable two Also enable Core Ruleset and Anonymous IP list, at the recommendation of AWS.
+We will enable two additional Managed Rulesets: The Core Ruleset and Anonymous IP list.
+Both are recommended by AWS.
+In addition, we will add a rate limiting rule, which limits the rate at which a single IP can make requests.

-Rate limiting.

-### AWS Config and GuardDuty

-Config

-* Turn on with Terraform
-* Policies
-* Logs & alerts
-* Documentation

-GuardDuty

-* Turn on with Terraform
-* No policies - all automatic
-* Logs & alerts
-* Documentation

 ### Shield Advanced